danielrosehill/Whisper-Fine-Tune-Accuracy-Eval/README.md

-# Fine-Tune Accuracy Evaluation
+# Does Fine-Tuning Whisper Reduce Word Error Rate / Improve Accuracsy?

-Evaluates fine-tuned Whisper STT models against original OpenAI models using Word Error Rate (WER).
+## "Back of the envelope eval on local inference

 ## Results